google/badwolf/docs/bql.md

 DROP GRAPH ?a;
 ```

-Or you can drop multiple graphs at once.
+You can also drop multiple graphs at once:

 ```
 DROP GRAPH ?a, ?b ?c;